 A well-fed crew is a happy crew!
 Food is one of the single most important facets of a trail crew.
 As trail workers burn calories and expend energy at a rapid rate, the need and desire for food increases.
 Often, food will be one of the most popular topics of trail conversation.
 Crew leaders aim to provide meals that are delicious, nutritious, and filling.
-If you have food allergies or dietary restrictions, please contact PCTA or the crew leader with your needs at least two weeks prior to the project start date.
+Crew leaders do their best to accommodate individual's dietary needs, however, we may be unable to meet highly specialized requests.